All 38 ‘Classroom of the Elite’ Opening Quotes in Order

 ‘Classroom of the Elite‘ is a popular Japanese light novel series that has been adapted into anime and manga.
 The story follows the students of Tokyo Metropolitan Advanced Nurturing School, a prestigious institution that aims to create the future leaders of society.
 However, not everything is as it seems, as the school has a ruthless system of meritocracy that rewards the winners and punishes the losers.

 One of the distinctive features of the series is the opening quotes that appear at the beginning of each episode or volume.
 These quotes are often philosophical, insightful, or provocative, reflecting the themes and characters of the story.
 They also serve as a hook for the audience, making them curious about what will happen next.
-In this article, we will list all the opening quotes from ‘Classroom of the Elite’ in order, from the first season of the anime to the latest.

-Editor’s Note: This list was updated on March 28, 2024, with the release of Season 3 Episode 13.
+Editor’s Note: This list was updated on May 24, 2026.

 Season 1 – 12 Quotes